After Columbine, An Unlikely Friendship Bound By The Trauma Of Mass Shootings

 "I only saw the aftermath," she said.
 "I didn't see anything as it was happening."
 But she was shocked to later find out that the perpetrators were two of her peers, including one she had grown up with.

 It took her 10 years to return to her alma mater for the first time.
 "I was really scared," she said.
 "I thought that I would be a wreck."
 But something unexpected happened.
 As she walked through the halls with her little sister, she found herself having fun.
 They took photos and met the children of their classmates.
-It was less of a memorial that it was a reunion.
+It was less of a memorial than it was a reunion.

 "It was great to see everyone and just to reconnect and be around your people," Martin said.